MetalPetal/MetalPetal/README.md

     Use `MTIImageCachePolicyPersistent` when you want to prevent the underlying texture from being reused.

-    By default, images created from external sources has the `persistent` policy.
+    By default, images created from external sources have the `persistent` policy.

 - Understand that `MTIFilter.outputImage` is a compute property.